jitendradp/ABIS-OS-Beta/prisma/Doc.md

 **Entry:**
 * Entries can be deleted by the group-owner.
-* Deleted entries can be retrieved by the one who deleted it.
+* Deleted entries could always be retrieved by the one who created it.

-Because group-owners can delete entries they don't own, it is encouraged to "draft" new entries in a profile-private group and then only link them to the destination group.
-This way, ssers (at least theoretically) can stay in full control of their data.

 ###  Membership
-Groups basically consist of Entries and Profiles that can access them.
-This access is granted with a Membership.
-Memberships don't have an owner and can be deleted by the "member" or the Group-owner (TODO: think about the consequences of an ownership-transfer).
+Groups basically consist of entries and profiles.
+Access and rights to a group are managed within a membership.
+Memberships have no owner but creator.
+The creator of a membership could always cancel it at any time.
+Memberships can not be transfered.

-Memberships are formed when other members of a group invite someone to the Group.
-They are then the "creator" of that Membership.
-The first ACTIVE Membership in a Group, belongs always to the Group-owner.

-The membership can be granted conditionally, based on the preferences of the Group-owner.
+Memberships are formed when a member of a group invites someone to the group.
+They are then the "creator" of that membership.
+The first ACTIVE membership in a Group, belongs always to the group-owner.
+The membership can be granted conditionally, based on the preferences of the group-owner.
 The owner can configure the group in a way that puts every new Membership to a PENDING state.
-Its then up to the Group-owner to change that status to ACTIVE.
+Its then up to the group-owner to change that status to ACTIVE.

 A special case of Membership is the PUBLIC Membership.
 It is granted automatically for public Groups.
 In that case, the Profile that becomes member, is the creator of the Membership (self-invite).
 The only ACTIVE Membership of a public Group ever will be the one of its owner.